 The blueprint for your new LinkedIn marketing strategy is now ready.
 But to execute the rest of your LinkedIn strategy, don’t forget to explore the invaluable resources available on upGrad’s blog.
 From Artificial Intelligence to Big Data, you can find informative articles on multiple such topics on upGrad.

 Don’t forget, LinkedIn marketing strategy is just one element in your broader social content plan.
-To learn about not only social media, content marketing, and branding, but also get a foundational understanding of the digital marketing field, enroll yourself in the Digital Marketing and Communication PG certification.
+To learn about not only social media, content marketing, and branding, but also get a foundational understanding of the digital marketing field, enroll yourself in the Advanced Certificate in Digital Marketing & Communication.
 Become one of the 3000+ students who upped their digital marketing literacy over six months.
 After all, upskilling yourself is the need of the hour to execute a strong LinkedIn marketing strategy.